Schäffer affair: Background

-The Russian Empire and the Russian-American Company (RAC) during the First Russian circumnavigation established contact with Hawaiian king Kamehameha I in 1804.
+During the first Russian circumnavigation, the Russian Empire and the Russian-American Company (RAC) established contact with Hawaiian king Kamehameha I in 1804.
 Russian vessels continued to visit the Kingdom irregularly, with the primary transactions were focused on foodstuffs.
 On January 29, 1815, a RAC ship, Bering, dropped anchor near Waimea on Kauai.
 Captain James Bennett was ordered by RAC Governor Alexander Andreyevich Baranov to use its estimated 100,000 roubles worth of furs and other cargo to purchase needed food and material supplies for settlers in Russian America.
 On the next night the vessel ran aground in a storm.
 Bennett made an agreement with King Kaumualii, giving him the wrecked ship though its cargo remained Russian property.
 Several hundred Kauaians were involved in salvaging the furs and purchased supplies.
 Despite this, Bennett would later report that the ship and its cargo were both seized by Kaumualii.
 Two months later the stranded crew was evacuated from Kauai by Albatross.
-Bennett and two other American captains employed by the Company pressed Baranov to wage an armed punitive expedition against Kaumualii.
-The proposal stirred long discussions between Baranov and his deputies, but the governor favored a peaceful solution.